Stress is the result of how we respond to stressful situations or challenges.

 Prevents Burnout: Prolonged exposure to stresses,

-burnout, a state of physical, emotional, and mental tiredness.
+state of physical, emotional, and mental tiredness.
+Burnout can be

-impact that stress has on an individuals physical, emotional, and mental
+that stress has on an individuals physical, emotional, and mental health can

 Different Types of Stress